 ‘Governing Religious Life in Idi Amin’s Uganda’.
 Forthcoming in Jacob Olupona (ed.), Evangelical Christianity and the Transformation of Africa.

 ‘Collecting Antique Things at the Uganda Museum’.
-Forthcoming in Peter Probst, Ray Silverman and George Abungu (eds.), National Museums in Africa: Reflections on Memory, Identity, and the Politics of Heritage (London: Routledge).
+In Ray Silverman, George Abungu & Peter Probst (eds.), National Museums in Africa: Reflections on Memory, Identity, and the Politics of Heritage (London: Routledge), 93-109.
 With N. Abiti.

 ‘The Politics of Archives in Uganda’.
 In Thomas Spear (ed.), The Oxford Research Encyclopaedia of African History (Oxford: Oxford University Press).